go-goyave/goyave.dev/src/guide/basics/database.md

 If you want to make your database connection use a TLS configuration, create `database/tls.go`.
 In this file, create an `init()` function which will load your certificates and keys.

-Don't forget to blank import the database package in your `kernel.go`: `import _ "myproject/database"`.
+Don't forget to blank import the database package in your `main.go`: `import _ "myproject/database"`.
 Finally, for a configuration named "custom", add `&tls=custom` at the end of the `database.options` configuration entry.

 ```go
 package database